ursulagraber/ursu-playground/_posts/2021-07-14-en-Mallorca.md

 The lecture performance uses the dialects of Styrian and Mallorquin (and brings Mallorca to Styria, so to speak) as well as the languages Standard German, Catalan and Spanish.

+The addition "Schwgrmttrtchtrsprchn" is an German word whose vowels have been removed.
+It is a sound mimic that expresses how the German language sounds to non-native speakers.

 *#languages #dialects #mother tongue #identity #multilingualism #mother-in-law #intercultural #gestures #language of movement #cross-generational*